 - Handling denied or rejected claims in a timely manner

 - Proper insurance eligibility verification

 - Monthly financial assessments

 - Timely follow-ups

-Any private physician reading this will no doubt wonder how to fit all this into his or her day.
-He or she is, after all, extremely busy.
-A physician’s top priority should always be his or her patients and ensuring their well-being.
+Any private physician reading this will no doubt wonder how to fit all this into their day.
+They, after all, are extremely busy.
+A physician’s top priority should always be their patients and ensuring their well-being.
 Spending time on medical billing seems contrary to the principles of medicine.
-This is why optimizing medical billing systems is so important.
+This is why optimizing healthcare receivables systems is so important.